 ARS§ 15-802.A. states that every child between the ages of six and sixteen years shall attend a school and shall be provided instruction in at least the subjects of reading, grammar, mathematics, social studies and science.
 The person who has custody of the child shall choose a public, private, charter or home school.

 If the parent/guardian of the child chooses home school they must file an "Affidavit of Intent" with the County School Superintendent’s Office within 30 days from the time the child begins home schooling.
 Your signature must be notarized on the affidavit.
 If home schooling of the child is terminated the parent/guardian must notify the County School Superintendent’s Office within 30 days.
 Should the child go back to home school the parent/guardian must file a new affidavit with the County School Superintendent’s Office.
-Print the form, available by clicking "Affidavit" above, and fill it out.
+Print the form, available by clicking "Affidavit" below, and fill it out.
 Return it to the Gila County School Superintendent’s Office.

 Certified Birth Certificate